naveenjotron/ictk/README.md

-# ictk
+# ictak
-This is project to automate ictk website.
+This is project to automate ictak website.
 It's a temporary website only for testing purposes.

 *Do not run any class in projectBase.Scripts package.